woody34/toadify/DEMO.md

 }
 ```

-When wrapping a component, you can directly bind a it's `$listener` object to its child to quickly pass event's from the parent to a children components.
+When wrapping a component, you can directly bind it's `$listener` object to a child to quickly pass event's into a child.
 This is an example of an implementation of the 'Event Bus' pattern

 ```htmlmixed=
 ...